Neurogrid Circuit Board 9,000 Times Faster

-A small prosthetic arm in Boahen's lab is currently controlled by Neurogrid to execute movement commands in real time.
-For now it doesn't look like much, but its simple levers and joints hold hope for robotic limbs of the future.
+A small prosthetic arm in Boahen's lab is currently controlled by Neurogrid to execute movement commands in real-time.
+For now, it doesn't look like much, but its simple levers and joints hold hope for the robotic limbs of the future.

 Of course, all of these neuromorphic efforts are beggared by the complexity and efficiency of the human brain.